netdata/netdata/collectors/charts.d.plugin/README.md

 For a module called `X`, the following criteria must be met:

 1. The module script must be called `X.chart.sh` and placed in `/usr/libexec/netdata/charts.d`.

 2. If the module needs a configuration, it should be called `X.conf` and placed in `/etc/netdata/charts.d`.
     The configuration file `X.conf` is also a BASH script itself.
-    To edit the default files supplied by Netdata, run `/etc/netdata/edit-config charts.d/X.conf`, where `X` is the name of the module.
+    You can edit the default files supplied by Netdata, by editing `/etc/netdata/edit-config charts.d/X.conf`, where `X` is the name of the module.

 3. All functions and global variables defined in the script and its configuration, must begin with `X_`.

 4. The following functions must be defined:

     - `X_check()` - returns 0 or 1 depending on whether the module is able to run or not (following the standard Linux command line return codes: 0 = OK, the collector can operate and 1 = FAILED, the collector cannot be used).

-    -   `X_create()` - creates the Netdata charts, following the standard Netdata plugin guides as described in **[External Plugins](https://github.com/netdata/netdata/blob/master/collectors/plugins.d/README.md)** (commands `CHART` and `DIMENSION`).
+    - `X_create()` - creates the Netdata charts (commands `CHART` and `DIMENSION`).
          The return value does matter: 0 = OK, 1 = FAILED.

-    -   `X_update()` - collects the values for the defined charts, following the standard Netdata plugin guides as described in **[External Plugins](https://github.com/netdata/netdata/blob/master/collectors/plugins.d/README.md)** (commands `BEGIN`, `SET`, `END`).
+    - `X_update()` - collects the values for the defined charts (commands `BEGIN`, `SET`, `END`).
          The return value also matters: 0 = OK, 1 = FAILED.

 5. The following global variables are available to be set:
     - `X_update_every` - is the data collection frequency for the module script, in seconds.

 The module script may use more functions or variables.
 But all of them must begin with `X_`.

-The standard Netdata plugin variables are also available (check **[External Plugins](https://github.com/netdata/netdata/blob/master/collectors/plugins.d/README.md)**).

 ### X_check()